ravendb/docs/Documentation/5.3/Raven.Documentation.Pages/document-extensions/revisions/client-api/operations/conflict-revisions-configuration.markdown

 * RavenDB can create revisions for document conflicts when the conflicts occur and when they are resolved.

-* To manage the creation and purging of revisions for conflicting documents, apply a **Conflict Revisions Configuration** using the `ConfigureRevisionsForConflictsOperation` store operation .
+* To manage the creation and purging of revisions for conflicting documents, a **Conflict Revisions Configuration** can be applied using the `ConfigureRevisionsForConflictsOperation` store operation .
   **This configuration applies to all document collections.**

+* RavenDB applies a conflict revisions configuration by default.
+  You will only need to run the operation yourself if you want to disable the feature or change its characteristics (e.g. to modify the number of conflict revisions kept per document).

 * If you defined [default settings](../../../../document-extensions/revisions/client-api/operations/configure-revisions#section-1)
   for your [Revisions configuration](../../../../document-extensions/revisions/overview#revisions-configuration),